National Weather Service United States Department of Commerce

 1. Who is the Spaceflight Meteorology Group: how many, what background, what organization?

-The Spaceflight Meteorology Group consists of 1 NOAA / National Weather Service meteorologist at the present time.
-Staff numbers increase and decrease with NASA manned space program requirements.
-A small increase in staff in anticipated in the future to support the NASA Orion and NASA Commercial Crew Programs.
+The Spaceflight Meteorology Group consists of 1 NOAA / National Weather Service meteorologist, 1 NASA meteorologist, and one part time contractor meteorologist at the present time.
+Staff numbers increase and decrease with NASA crewed space program requirements.
+Current support is for the NASA Orion and NASA Commercial Crew Programs.
 SMG meteorologists have at least a B.S. in meteorology and typically have M.S. degrees in meteorology or related fields.
-SMG Lead Forecasters typically have at least 10 years of forecasting experience before being hired as an SMG forecaster.

-SMG is contracted by NASA to support the manned spaceflight program and operates on a "reimbursable" agreement between NASA and NOAA/NWS.
+SMG is contracted by NASA to support the crewed spaceflight program and operates on a "reimbursable" agreement between NASA and NOAA/NWS.

 In addition, a small group of CSOC software and electrical engineers provide support to SMG's Meteorological Interactive Data Display System (MIDDS).